-I learnt to make a great pad thai, and the recipe that I brought home with me has had plenty of use.
-In Thailand, the best pad thai is from random street vendors and costs about 75p.
-This one is almost of good!
-Note that this recipe is for one people so can easily be made for multiple people by multiplying the ingredients.
+I learnt to make a great Pad Thai whilst in Thailand, and the recipe that I brought home with me has had plenty of use.
+The best Pad Thai is from random street vendors and costs about 75p.
+This one is almost as good!
+The recipe is for one person so can easily be upscaled by multiplying the ingredients.

 - 1 tbsp sunflower or rapeseed oil

-- 1 tbsp chopped carrot
+- 1 tbsp carrot chopped

-- 1 tbsp chopped onion
+- 1 tbsp onion chopped

-- 1 tsp chopped garlic
+- 1 tsp garlic chopped

-- 1 large egg
+- 1 egg

 - 1 tbsp soy sauce

-- 1 tsp white sugar
+- 1 tsp caster sugar

 - 1 tbsp bean sprouts

-- 1 tbsp spring onions
+- 1 tbsp spring onions chopped

 - 1 tbsp crushed peanuts

-- 1/4 lime
+- 1/4 lime juiced

-- Add juice of lime.
+- Stir fry for 2 minutes on medium heat.
+Add juice of lime.
 Stir well.